70 bodies now retrieved after migrant boat tragedy heading to the Canary Islands

 According to the Mauritanian Coast Guard, the vessel sank near M’haijratt, a coastal area located around 60 kilometres north of Nouakchott, the country’s capital.

-Officials have not confirmed the exact number of bodies recovered so far, and search operations are continuing, as it is feared that many more people remain missing.
+Search operations are continuing, as it is feared that many more people remain missing.

 The wooden boat, commonly referred to as a cayuco, was reportedly carrying over one hundred migrants attempting the perilous Atlantic crossing towards the Canaries.
 The route, while increasingly used, is considered one of the most dangerous due to strong currents, overcrowded and unseaworthy vessels, and the long distance involved.